Himesh000/Spotify-Website-Clone/README.md

 # Spotify-Website-Clone
-This is a clone of Spotify Website.
+This is a clone of Spotify's Website.